ngaridennis33/E-Commerce-Micro-services/README.md

-# REST Microservices architecture for E-commerce

-> Implementation of a REST Microservices in an E-Commerce with Spring boot, Cloud and multiple modules.
+# RESTful Microservices Architecture for E-Commerce with Spring Boot

+## Introduction

+- This project leverages Spring Boot to implement a microservices architecture tailored for e-commerce platforms.
+  This architecture enables modular, scalable, and maintainable services, each responsible for distinct functionalities within the e-commerce ecosystem.
+The project incorporates intuitive, reactive programming and event-driven design patterns, following industry-best coding practices to enhance functionality and performance.

 ### Table of contents